+- Publicly reported on DFC and used in the ESRD QIP

-- Results of measure are currently reported on dialysis facility compare .feedback can be provided any time through contacting the dialysisdata.org and QIP helpdesk. feedback has been considered when changes are incorported into the measure - sable and available - Patient choice was reported as a concern but there is no ready way to adjust for this. - Patient choice was reported as a concern but there is no ready way to adjust for this. - Public Reporting Dialysis Facility Compare and ESRD QIP.
-Feedback has been considered by the developer. - measures are currently reported for payments prpogrm and public reporting - yes appropriate - Feedback to facilities and physicians re: SFR is routinely given and used - Feedback is consistent
+- Results of measure are currently reported on dialysis facility compare .feedback can be provided any time through contacting the dialysisdata.org and QIP helpdesk. feedback has been considered when changes are incorported into the measure

+- yes, well described

+- usable and transparent

+- Use reported via Dialysis Facility Compare and ESKD QIP

+- measures are currently reported

+- yes appropriate

+- Vascular access is being reported and feedback to facilities and clinicians does drive QI efforts

+- No concerns

 4b1.
-Usability
+Usability - Improvement